- Published:

 🎭 The Maladaptive Narcissist: The Image-Obsessed Manipulator

-Classic Thought: “I will love you—as long as you never complain.”
+Classic Thought: “I love you—as long as you reflect well on me.”

 Not all narcissism is dangerous.